 The Provincial Council of Women of Ontario was formed in 1923 and is a federate of the National Council of Women of Canada.
 Over the generations, the Council of Women has advocated for many issues which concern women and families including the mandatory pasteurization of milk, addressing conditions for women in prisons, establishing municipal policy in providing public play grounds for children and a myriad of other successes over the generations.

 The Famous Five were all associated with Councils of Women when they managed to get women declared ‘Persons’ so they could sit in the Senate.

 Most recently at the provincial level we have advocated for the accreditation of Dental Hygienists, promotion of recycling, inspection of nursing homes and expanding the mandate of the Ontario Ombudsman.

 This is a non-partisan organization.

 Having a broad spectrum of organizations of women (or women and men) makes the voice of women stronger when we advocate to government because we are speaking on behalf of many women’s groups.
-The yearly membership fee is $25 for individuals and $50 for organizations.

 The Council of Women does not advocate for just one issue.
 We have policy which we bring to government in areas of economics, education, environment, health, housing and land use, seniors issues, social development and status of women.
 As a member you would be encouraged to submit resolutions to be voted on and if passed, they are sent to the provincial government.